GDPR Compliance

 - Use the data management features in your Xident ID account settings

-- Contact our Data Protection Officer (details below)
+- Contact our Data Protection Officer at dpo@xident.io

 We will respond to your request within 30 days.
-In complex cases, we may extend this by up to 60 days, but we'll inform you of any extension.
+In complex cases, we may extend this by up to 60 days, but we will inform you of any extension and the reasons for it.

 6. Data Transfers